-Ben is a commercial litigator, qualified in both England & Wales and Scotland, who advises a number of large businesses in relation to a variety of disputes, in particular complex contractual claims and IT-related disputes.
+Ben is a commercial litigator, qualified in both England and Wales and Scotland, who advises a number of large businesses in relation to a variety of disputes, in particular complex contractual claims and IT related disputes.
 This includes acting for clients involved in litigation and other forms of dispute resolution as well as proactively advising on potentially contentious matters before a formal dispute arises.

 As well as having strong legal analytical skills, Ben takes a highly commercial approach to disputes, making sure he understands his client's objectives at the outset of each case, in order to determine a strategy to achieve the best possible result.
 He always fights tenaciously for his client’s interests.